Underfunded and underestimated: Grassroots and community groups as the missing link to understanding poverty in the UK

 However, the CSJ report ‘Underfunded and Overlooked’ uncovered that government investment in charities with an income below £1 million fell by £413 million from 2013 to 2020, with half of small charities receiving no public sector income at all.

-Despite their advantage to build trust in communities, advocate for people’s needs, address local issues and boost involvement, they remain a largely untapped resource.
+Despite their advantage to build trust in communities, advocate for people’s needs, address local issues and boost involvement, they continue to be a largely untapped resource.
 As a result, the funding and policy landscape has been shaped by top-down assumptions rather than lived experiences.

 A shift is needed.
 One where commissioners and funders champion community-led initiatives through sustained investment, enabling people in hardship to shape the decisions and services that directly affect their lives.